 AP Physics 1 and AP Physics 2 will run sequentially over 2 years (Grades 11 and 12).
-Students may choose to write one or both of the Physics 1 and Physics 2 AP Exams at the end of their Grade 12 year.
+Students generally write both the Physics 1 and Physics 2 AP Exams at the end of their Grade 12 year.

 AP Physics 11: This course is the equivalent to a first-semester college course in algebra-based physics.
 It is an enriched course that covers all Physics 11 content at an advanced level while covering the additional topics of momentum, thermodynamics, and optics.
 This course is the prerequisite for AP Physics 12 and does not complete the requirements for AP Physics 1.